gwcarr/garrett-carr/README.md

 ### Pushed to GitHub

-  - `/Assignments` Each assignment should be included as an R Markdown file (e.g., `Assignment-02.Rmd`) knit as a `github_document` to produce a Markdown file (e.g., `Assignment-02.md`).
+  - `/Assignments` Each assignment will be included as an R Markdown file (e.g., `Assignment-02.Rmd`) knit as a `github_document` to produce a Markdown file (e.g., `Assignment-02.md`).
-  - `/Notes` Keep your notes as you work through *Statistical Rethinking* here.
-It is recommended to do so as an organized series of R Markdown files (e.g., `01_The-Golem-of-Prague.Rmd`).
+  - `/Notes` Notes as I work through *Statistical Rethinking* will be found here.
+It will be an organized series of R Markdown files (e.g., `01_The-Golem-of-Prague.Rmd`).
-  - `/Project` Keep everything related to the project here (see the [project organization details](https://github.com/quant-seminar/repo-template/tree/main/Project)).
+  - `/Project` Everything related to the project will be found here (see the [project organization details](https://github.com/quant-seminar/repo-template/tree/main/Project)).
-  - `README` This page, with any other organization details to make it easy to navigate your repository.
+  - `README` This page, which will include any other organization details to make it easy to navigate this repository.

 ### Not Pushed to GitHub

-  - `/Private` PDFs that you want to keep track of reading locally and other files you want to keep with your repository.
+  - `/Private` PDFs to keep track of reading locally and other files to keep private in the repository.